4darsh-Dev/CogniGaurd/README.md

 - Creating the CogniGaurd Frontend and Api integration.
 - Building Datasets for fine tuning BERT Deep learning Model.
 - Setting up python virtual environment with necessary modules and libraries.
-- Fine Tuning BERT model for analyzing terms and conditions page.
+- Fine Tuning BERT model (Cogni-BERT) for analyzing terms and conditions page.
 - Testing the BERT model on random websites.
 - Django Backend for serving CogniGuard Landing and report dark pattern pages.
 - Setting up Database for Django app.
+- Adding popup detection using keras and teachable Machine (by Google ) open source.
+- Collecting smaples for popup detectin
 - ...updating soon

 ## Code of Conduct 🧑‍💼